LogoLogo

 Supported Properties:

-• min_cpu int The minimum number of vCPUs required for the machine running the app.
+• min_cpu int Minimum number of vCPUs required.

 Example: